 Service technicians evaluate how the unit is performing, check the injector and injector screen, and adjust the unit, if necessary.
 Fritz shares that, unfortunately, a water softener is often a forgotten appliance.
 To be sure this routine assessment isn’t overlooked, homeowners will often go on a service plan to ensure it’s properly maintained and operating at peak efficiency.

-Benefits of a Service Plan
+Benefits of a Service Plan for Water Treatment

-Without routine service, a water softer can lose its ability to properly treat your water, bringing back the hard water problems homeowners likely experienced before installation, like dry skin, slimy hair, and housecleaning headaches.
+Without routine service, a water softener can lose its ability to properly treat your water, bringing back the hard water problems homeowners likely experienced before installation, like dry skin, slimy hair, and housecleaning headaches.

 Regular visits ensure everything is doing what it’s supposed to do.
 During the 10-point inspection, service technicians are making sure the time of day and regeneration settings are accurate, Fritz shares.
 While simple, these basic checks assure your water softener is removing the hardness from your water supply at the proper rate your household consumes it.